jfecher/ante-website/content/blog/why_effects.md

 Based Security](https://joeduffyblog.com/2015/11/10/objects-as-secure-capabilities/)
 (bonus paper [Designing with Static Capabilities and Effects](https://arxiv.org/abs/2005.11444)) where we must pass around capabilities like `fs: FileSystem` as explicit objects and only functions with these objects can access the file system.
+With algebraic effects it works similarly except the functions declare effects instead of taking capability parameters.
+There is a downside to the effect approach though, and its the same one mentioned above: since effects are automatically threaded through your program you won't get an error if a function like `get_pi` is updated to require `IO` if your function also already requires that effect.
+This can crop up anywhere effects are used.
+E.g. with a `Fail` effect if a library function can't `Fail` but then was updated to possibly `Fail`, it'll propagate upward to your existing `Fail` handler if used in one of your functions that also can `Fail`.
+This may be fine but it may also be unintended depending on the program.
+For example, perhaps a user may have preferred to handle it by providing a default value.

 ---

 Whew!
 That was a lot, but we made it through.
 Obviously this post focused on the positives of effects and why I think they're going to be much more pervasive in the future, but there are negatives as well.
-Mainly efficiency concerns, although it should be said that compilation output of effects has improved greatly in recent years.
+Aside from the accidental handling of effects issue mentioned above, the main downside with effects has traditionally been efficiency concerns, although it should be said that compilation output of effects has improved greatly in recent years.
 Most languages with algebraic effects will optimize "tail-resumptive" effects (any effect where the last thing the handler does is call `resume`) into normal closure calls.
 This is great because this is already most effects in practice (citation needed - although almost all the examples in this blog post fit in this category!
-Exceptions are the only, _ahem_, exception here since they do not `resume` at all).
+Exceptions being the only, _ahem_, exception here since they do not `resume` at all).
-Different languages also have their own strategies for optimizing the remaining effect handlers: [Koka](https://koka-lang.github.io/koka/doc/index.html) uses [evidence passing](https://www.microsoft.com/en-us/research/wp-content/uploads/2021/08/genev-icfp21.pdf) and bubbles up effects to handlers to compile to C without a runtime, [Ante](https://antelang.org/) and [OCaml](https://github.com/ocaml-multicore/ocaml-effects-tutorial) limit `resume` to only being called at most once which precludes some effects like non-determinism but allows the internal continuations to be implemented more efficiently (e.g. via segmented stacks), and [Effekt](https://effekt-lang.org/) specializes handlers out of the program completely[^6]!
+Different languages also have their own strategies for optimizing the remaining effect handlers: [Koka](https://koka-lang.github.io/koka/doc/index.html) uses [evidence passing](https://www.microsoft.com/en-us/research/wp-content/uploads/2021/08/genev-icfp21.pdf) and bubbles up effects to handlers to compile to C without a runtime, [Ante](https://antelang.org/) and [OCaml](https://github.com/ocaml-multicore/ocaml-effects-tutorial) limit `resume` to only being called at most once which precludes some effects like non-determinism but simplifies resource handling and allows the internal continuations to be implemented more efficiently (e.g. via segmented stacks), and [Effekt](https://effekt-lang.org/) specializes handlers out of the program completely[^6]!

 [^1]: The "algebraic" in algebraic effects is mostly a vestigial term.
 Using "effect handlers" is probably more accurate but I'll be referring to these mostly as algebraic effects since that is the term most users are familiar with.
 Also I think it is confusing to say "effect handlers" when talking about the effect itself and not just the handler.
 [^2]: This definition of `state` completely ignores ownership rules.
 We'd need a `Copy a` restriction for a real implementation but I didn't want to get side-tracked explaining ownership and traits in this post since it isn't relevant for effects in general.
 Most languages with algebraic effects allow pervasive sharing of values.
 Ante with its ownership semantics derived from Rust's is a bit of a black sheep here.
 [^3]: The compiler can't check `extern` definitions for you, so the type definitions on those have to be trusted.
 There is also a (planned) way to perform an `IO` effect only when compiling in debug mode to allow debug printouts while still maintaining effect safety on release mode.
 [^4]: This is one reason why it's usually preferable to declare the minimum amount of effects.
 Like saying your function `can Print` rather than bringing in all of `can IO`.
+If you don't know what the minimal set is, type inference can figure it out for you.
 [^5]: The addition of a new effect to `get_pi` would also break semantic versioning so it can't be snuck into a bugfix version.
 [^6]: This comes with the limitation that most functions are second-class but you can still get first-class functions by boxing them and switching to a pay-as-you-go approach.
 See [the docs](https://effekt-lang.org/tour/captures) as well as [this paper](https://dl.acm.org/doi/10.1145/3527320).